stellar/go/services/regulated-assets-approval-server/README.md

 Available Commands:
-  configure-asset-issuer       Configure asset issuer to use SEP-8 regulated assets. create-regulated-asset-offer Create a sell offer from the issuing account selling ASSET_CODE for XLM at 1:1. serve                        Serve the SEP-8 Approval Server
+  configure-asset-issuer       Configure asset issuer to use SEP-8 regulated assets. serve                        Serve the SEP-8 Approval Server

 Use "regulated-assets-approval-server [command] --help" for more information about a command.